10 Changes You May Notice At Menopause

 The lining of your urethra — the tube that carries urine from your bladder out of your body when you pee — gets drier, thinner, and less elastic.
 That can make you feel like you need to pee more.

-It’s common to have vaginal dryness during and after menopause, and the lowering levels of oestrogen can make your vagina less stretchy.
+It’s common to have vaginal dryness during and after menopause, and the lowering levels of oestrogen can also make your vagina less stretchy.

-But vaginal moisturizers and regular sex boosts blood flow and keeps your vaginal muscles toned.
+Vaginal moisturisers and regular sex boosts blood flow and keeps your vaginal muscles toned.

 10. You may need to change your skin care routine